Repository version filters are confusing

 That looks pretty clear to me.
 If we do gte/lte, it requires us to name the field. (+0)

-#3 Updated by dalley over 1 year ago
+#3 Updated by dalley about 2 years ago

 I would actually prefer to rename the field for reasons laid out here:

 I'm not entirely comfortable with "max" and "min" because there are enough fields on a RepositoryVersion that it isn't immediately clear which one they would correspond to.
 And "number" doesn't even have any help text at the moment.